eXenon/elixir-presentation/README.md

-Slides and files for Functional Programming Presentation
+Slides and files for Elixir presentation